NLM Strategic Planning

 Planning Panel Meetings

-Panels of outside experts will provide insights and recommendations around each of the four planning themes.
-A meeting of each panel will be held at NLM.
-The meeting dates are as follows:
+Panels of outside experts provided insights and recommendations around each of the four planning themes.
+A meeting of each panel was held at NLM.
+The meeting dates follow:

 Role of NLM in Advancing Biomedical Discovery and Translational Science

 Role of NLM in Advancing Data Science, Open Science, and Biomedical Informatics